zealseeker/chemviewer/README.md

 # Chemviewer
-A web based application to view 2D structures in a table
+Chemviewer is a web based application to view 2D structures in a table.

 ## Demo
 http://chemviewer.zealseeker.com

 ## How to use locally

+### Start the application
+type in `chemviewer` in the work directory or type `chemviewer table.txt` to browse the `table.txt`

+### How to install
 ```
 pip install chemviewer
 ```